SUPPORT GROUPS LAUNCHING

 SADAG Support Group Mission Statement

-Above all, SADAG Support Groups’ first aim is to do no harm.
-A Support Group is a group of people who have the same personal experience of the same problems or life situations, and are there to help each other feel supported.
+A Support Group is a group of people who have similar personal experiences of the same problems or life situations, and are there to help each other feel supported.
+Support Groups are not there to provide solutions or professional therapy.
+Rather they offer a non-judgemental safe space where people who have first-hand experience are able to share, listen and support one another.

 What can we do to change the stigma associated with Mental Health in SA